HarukiMiya/JPL_Dashboard_UCR_Fellowship_2022/README.md

 ```
   SELECT * FROM time_series_data
 ```

-You should now be able to see all the data, run the code to create the server, and have access to the server.
+You should now be able to see all the data.

 ## Authors and Acknowledgment